Why Local LLMs Hallucinate When Your AI Agent Has Search

 Giving an agent a search tool doesn’t mean it will use search results correctly.
 If the search results don’t contain the specific data the model needs, it will fill in gaps from training data.
 Silently.
 Confidently.

-For real-time financial data, weather, sports scores, or anything with a ground truth number, your agent needs a tool that returns the actual data point.
+For real-time financial data, weather, sports scores, or anything with a ground truth number, your agent needs a structured API that returns the actual data point.
 Not a news article about it.
 Not a snippet mentioning it.
 The number itself, from an authoritative source.

 Model size matters for tool use reliability